okyeron/torii/README.md

 # torii

-Gated audio for norns

-Alpha v0.4.0 @okyeron

-Send audio in, each step gates the audio.

-torii - a traditional Japanese gate which symbolically marks the transition from the mundane to the sacred
+~torii - a traditional Japanese gate which symbolically marks the transition from the mundane to the sacred~

 __Gated audio for norns__